cassmastern/lers-sandbox/docs/sec_cheatsheets/cheatsheet_compound-modifiers.md

 # Compound Modifiers Cheat Sheet

-"Compound modifier" will be the only term from linguistics and natural language syntax in this topic.
+"Compound modifier" will probably be the only term in this site to come from linguistics and natural language syntax.
 I'm including this as a pre-emptive exhibit of a weakness and yes, a cheat sheet.
 In plain English.

 ---